Mindful Sports For Kids teaches mindfulness and sports together

 Learn the rules and skills of sports

-Be better prepared for future higher levels of sports competition
+Be more prepared for athletic competition

 Sam is the Director of Mindful Sports.

 Sam was a director of a successful Manhattan youth sports program from 2011-2018.
-He’s coached children from ages 3-18 in several sports and managed travel baseball teams for children ages 8-16 in New York City.
+He’s coached children from ages 3-18 in multiple sports and managed travel baseball teams for children ages 8-16 in New York City.
 Sam has run summer sports camps in the Hamptons, a baseball summer camp for the New York Yankees, and coached a national youth baseball team to the European Little League World Series.